janbrekke/Automatic-Console-Print/README.md

 # Automatic-Console-Print
-This will make a function that can make it look like tekst are being typed into the console automatically.
+This will make a function that can make it look like text are being typed into the console automatically.

 # Usage
 To make it work you need to add the definition somewhere into the top of your code.